Source code for pygmt.src.image

 r"""

-Reads an Encapsulated PostScript file or a raster image file and plots
+Reads Encapsulated PostScript (EPS) or raster image files and plots them.
+The

 {aliases}